Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 Let's work backwards to find the equivalent list of things that a student would need to get an A on an exam.

+f(access to past exam material, time, effort)

+time means the student must start with enough time to cover the material 4-5 times, for each question on the past exams.

+effort also has some prerequisites, those that are correlated with the ability to sit and focus on answering and recalling the answers before you.

+breaking down effort = E(hunger, restedness, stress, motivation, etc.)

+Motivation is a big one and can overcome deficiencies in some other areas temporarily.
+We'll cover that in the second part of the series.
+All the rest of the factors that go into "effort" and "time" I'm going to classify as the foundations to achieving what you want in education.

 I have been a resource cursed person.